 The town was situated close to a shallow inlet, where the jetty was built, which was used to load timber sent up by a tramway, to boats that would ferry the timber to boats anchored a few kilometres offshore.

 The only parts of the original settlement that are left are a slab cottage group, known as Harwoods Cottage, which was constructed circa 1860 and associated with the original timber mill.
-The cottage group is composed of a cottage, jail, post office, telephone exchange and Customs House.
+The cottage group is composed of a cottage, gaol, post office, telephone exchange and Customs House.
 The buildings were mostly derelict until restorations planned in 1998, commenced in 2000 and the operation was opened for business in 2000 with accommodation opened in 2004.

 Eagle Bay is the luxury escape of choice for Western Australia's rich and famous.
 Here, in scenic seclusion, you can indulge in world-class wining, dining, surfing and diving, not to mention sensational bush walking.